Maui Elopement Photographer & Officiant Hitched in Maui

 • Marriage License Info

-Maui, Hawaii Marriage License Info
+Maui Marriage License Info

 Step One: Go to the following website to fill out the Marriage License Application.
 Please note that your online application will be available for the issuance of a marriage or civil union license by an agent in the State of Hawaii up to one year from the application date.
 After a year, your application will be removed from the system.
 There will be no refunds for unused applications.